Aai Kuthe Kay Karte!: Development

 Rajan Shahi, who produces the series, decided to remake it in Hindi as Anupamaa for StarPlus stating, "This interesting concept around a mother's journey has been so inspirational that Star wants to bring it in Hindi too."

 The production and broadcasting of the series was halted in late March 2020 due to the COVID-19 pandemic in India.
 After more than 3 months, the filming resumed in late June 2020 and the broadcast resumed on 13 July 2020.
 On 13 April 2021, Chief Minister of Maharashtra, Uddhav Thackeray announced a sudden curfew due to increased Covid cases, while the production halted from 14 April 2021 in Mumbai.
 Hence, the production location was soon shifted temporarily to Silvassa.

 Casting

 Madhurani Gokhale-Prabhulkar is cast as the lead role.
 Milind Gawali, Gauri Kulkarni, Deepali Pansare, Rupali Bhosale, Mayur Khandage, Kishore Mahabole, Archana Patkar, Poonam Chandokar, Apurva Gore, Seema Ghogale, Abhishek Deshmukh, Niranjan Kulkarni, Ashish Kulkarni and Radha Kulkarni were also cast.
 It was post COVID-19 pandemic lockdown when production resumed in June 2020.
 Deepali Pansare quit the series because of the pandemic and was replaced by Rupali Bhosale.
 In November 2021, Omkar Govardhan entered the show as the new main lead Ashutosh Kelkar.

 Reception

-The show became one of the most watched Indian Marathi television programs.
+In November 2020 and December 2020, the show was one of the most watched Indian Marathi television programs.